Consumer medicine information

 • if you have heart failure or heart block

-• to infants less than 30 months old.
+• to infants less than 30 months old

 Sometimes DBL Cefotaxime Sodium is mixed with lignocaine hydrochloride so that the injection into the muscle is less painful.

-Tell your doctor if you are:
+Check with your doctor if you:

-• you are on a low salt diet.
+• are on a low salt diet

-Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 • aminoglycoside antibiotics (such as gentamicin)